Everything you need to know about your business credit score (and how to improve it)

 Statistics from the UK government show that 88.3% of startups survive their first year, but only 39.6% of new businesses make it beyond five years.
 This is often because their finance options are limited.
 Establishing a strong credit history takes some time, but the payoffs are worth the effort.

-In this guide, we’ll explain why your business credit score is so important, how your score is determined and how to decipher your business credit report.
+In this guide, we’ll explain how to check your business credit score, why it’s important and how to decipher your business credit report.
 We’ll then offer fourteen quick tips for how to improve your business credit score over time.

 Table of contents